-Bhasale et al analyzed 805 incident reports completed by general practitioners in Australia and found that 76% of events were preventable (22).
-There have been a number of reports of increased safety-related practices and improved communication after team training (23), and preoperative debriefings (17,24,25), that led to improved performance (24,25).
-In high-risk settings other than the operating room, such as emergency departments (26), labor and delivery units (27), neonatal suites (28), there is evidence that clinical errors (26) and adverse outcomes were decreased (24,25,27), and debriefing led to decreased rates of morbidity and mortality (10,25).
-Findings from meta-analysis (N = 2,136) on team and individual level debriefs showed that organizations can improve individual and team performance by approximately 25% by using properly conducted debriefs.
-The results were similar across teams and individuals, and for medical and nonmedical participants.
+Bhasale et al found that 76% of events were preventable (22).
+There have also been a number of reports of increased safety-related practices and improved communication after team training (23), and preoperative debriefings (17,24,25), that led to improved performance (24,25).
+In high-risk settings other than the operating room, such as emergency departments (26), labor and delivery units (27), and neonatal suites (28), there is evidence that debriefing leads to fewer clinical errors (26) and adverse outcomes (24,25,27), as well as decreased rates of morbidity and mortality (10,25).
+Findings from a meta-analysis (N = 2,136) of team and individual level debriefs showed that organizations can improve individual and team performance by approximately 25% through the use of properly conducted debriefs.
+The results were similar for both teams and individuals, as well as for medical and nonmedical participants.
 Moreover, there was no relationship between effect size and publication year, gender mix, time spent debriefing, or team size.
-The authors stated that improvement of 20% or more is quite encouraging for an inexpensive intervention that requires little time to conduct (1).
+The authors of this study stated that an improvement of 20% or more is quite encouraging for an inexpensive intervention that requires little time to conduct (1).

-Still, evidence for the effectiveness of peripartum debriefing programs in improving women safety, and their impact on overall delivery ward function (delays in action, misjudgment, and equipment errors) has not been thoroughly studied.
-In the current study we adopted debriefing methods of military aviation practice that was established among fighter pilots several decades ago (29).
+Still, evidence for the effectiveness of peripartum debriefing programs in improving women’s safety, and their impact on overall delivery ward function (delays in action, misjudgment, and equipment errors) has not been thoroughly studied.
+In the current study, we adopted military aviation debriefing methods that were established among fighter pilots several decades ago (29).
 Aviation teamwork concepts have been found suitable for adaptation to hospital emergency departments and operating rooms (10).
-Additionally, the educational and implementation process employed was based on 3 questions used to brief and debrief events in the IFA.
-In order to implement this simple and inexpensive method in the delivery ward we chose smartphone application, an easy and cheap electronic modality as a means for the process of debriefing.
-Electronic integration has been shown to increase compliance in debriefing implementation and has the potential to extremely improve practice (10,30).
-Additionally, discomfort of individuals involved was avoided due to anonymously sharing.
-As in the case of IFAs debriefing method, the focus was on learning and looking forward to the next opportunity to excel and improve performance.
+Additionally, the educational and implementation process employed in this study was based on 3 questions used to brief and debrief events in the IFA.
+In order to implement this simple and inexpensive intervention in the delivery ward, we used a smartphone application, an easy and cheap electronic modality, as a means for the process of debriefing.
+Electronic integration has been shown to increase compliance in debriefing implementation and has the potential to drastically improve practice (10,30).
+Additionally, participant discomfort was minimized through the use of anonymous methods of data sharing.
+As in the case of the IFA’s debriefing method, the focus of this research was on learning and improving performance.

 Limitations

 This study has a number of limitations.
-The design, involving a comparison of data over time, led to lack of a control group.
-Another limitation is that our program was planned to meet the needs of the medical staff operating within the delivery ward and may not likely to be applicable “as is” to other healthcare providers.
-However, major elements of the approach used can serve other several hospital settings.
-Additionally the improvement observed may be related, at least in part to another mechanism, the Hawthorne effect, i.e. an improvement in performance due to subjects’ knowledge of being observed (31).
-Moreover, compliance rate for briefings/debriefings was not monitored on a regular basis for each procedure and not all procedures in the study period were followed by a debriefing form.
+The design, which involved the comparison of data over time, led to the lack of a control group.
+Another study limitation stemmed from the fact that our program was designed to meet the needs of the medical staff operating within the delivery ward and, as a result, may not be applicable “as is” to other healthcare providers and settings.
+However, major elements of the approach could be generalized to other hospital wards.
+Additionally, our findings may be related, at least in part, to the Hawthorne effect, i.e. an improvement in performance due to subjects’ knowledge of being observed (31).
+Moreover, the compliance rate for briefings/debriefings was not monitored on a regular basis for each procedure and not all procedures in the study period were followed by a debriefing form.
 Nevertheless, with increased awareness a gradual change took place.
-We decided to include data from all procedures during the study period since all physicians attended the feedback meetings during the study period and all physicians had the opportunity to learn and improve from the debriefing process.
-Compliance with debriefing has been reported to be difficult by others who at the same times reported improving outcomes regardless of the compliance rate (1,2,32-34).
+We decided to include data from all procedures undertaken during the study period since all physicians attended the feedback meetings and had the opportunity to learn and improve from the debriefing process.
+Compliance with debriefing has been reported to be difficult by others who, at the same times, reported improved outcomes regardless of the compliance rate (1,2,32-34).

 Conclusion